soschain/docs/en/GATEWAY.md

 ---

-Technical information about the endpoints can be found [here](./ENDPOINTS.md).
+More information about the endpoints can be found [here](./ENDPOINTS.md).